 Ink Pad Labels

 I get a lot of questions about how I label my ink pads.
 I stamp the color on each label using a rectangle stamp but you can use any solid shaped stamp.
 I used White Uncoated Labels – 1/4 x 2 1/4 Rectangle (LT922-84) labels from Planet Label and you can use coupon code PlanetPlus for 10% off through November, 2015!
+(You can also purchase some from me as I buy them in bulk!
+Just contact me for more info!)

 Here is a closer photo of my ink pad labels: (Click on the image to view full size)